Lilian Bridgman: Second career as an architect

-After this first architectural experience and being frustrated with her low-paying job as a female science teacher, Bridgman started her second career and, at the age of 44, quit her job and enrolled from 1910-1912 at the University of California to study architecture.
+After this first architectural experience and being frustrated with her low-paying job as a female science teacher, Bridgman started her second career and, at the age of 44, quit her job and enrolled from 1910 to 1912 at the University of California to study architecture.
 After having gained practical experience as a draftsperson in the office of Walter Ratcliff, she became a certified architect in California in 1915 and opened her own office in downtown Berkeley in the First National Bank building.

 Not uncommon for beginning practitioners, her clients were family members, friends or word-of-mouth referrals, often women of her large circle of friends.
 She received one of her first major commissions, the Orchard Cottage for Milicent Shinn in Niles, California (today Fremont) in 1916.

 Her early work is strongly influenced by the philosophy of the Hillside Club of which she was a founding member.
 The Club promoted a rustic architecture to enhance the natural setting of the North Side of Berkeley.
 The ideas were published in 1904 by Charles Keeler in a booklet The Simple Home.

 After the 1923 Berkeley Fire, Lilian Bridgman was among the architects involved in the rebuilding of Berkeley.
 She used the Hotel Whitecotton as a meeting place with clients.
 The Fire led to a change in building materials from shingled walls and cedar shake roofs to the use of stucco and tile roofs which can also be observed in the architecture of Bridgman.

-Lilian Bridgman did not only contribute to the environment of Berkeley with her simple and harmonious houses but was also involved in the community and lectured to educate the public about building homes.
-One example is her lecture Art in House Building in Relation to the Community and to Purposes of a Home which she presented to the College Women’s Club.
+Lilian Bridgman not only contributed to the environment of Berkeley with her simple and harmonious houses, but was also involved in the community and lectured to educate the public about building homes.
+One example is her lecture Art in House Building in Relation to the Community and to Purposes of a Home which she presented to the College Women's Club.
 She was also active in the Association of Collegiate Alumnae (now the Association of American University Women AAUW) and the National Housing Association and served on their national committees.